hoogmin/arkadegfx-demo/README.md

 # Images
 The banner images used in this project are freely usable from unsplash.
 Credit goes to those photographers.
-The logo is an original creation, though AI generated for this demo.
+Some images, including the logo, are AI generated for this demo.